Former Fed Reveals Grim Details On @user-fg8pt8pp3o's Murder

 Yeah.

-No, and a lot, and these guys are young too, man.
+And these guys are young too, man.

-PMB Rock 30.
+PMB Rock, 30.

-Um, but you know, it's wild.
+But, you know, it's wild.

-It's like they can't lose.
+It's like they can't.

 Yeah, 24.